simpsonlab/simpsonlab.github.io/_posts/2015-05-01-understanding-poa.md

 ### The Basics

-The insight of the first POA paper was that &ldquo;flattening&rdquo;
-of the alignment of sequences leads to meaningless artifacts that, while largely harmless for pairwise alignments or even multiple alignments of strongly conserved sequences, causes problems with multiple alignments.
+The insight of the first POA paper was that &ldquo;flattening&rdquo; of the alignment of sequences leads to meaningless artifacts that, while largely harmless for pairwise alignments or even multiple alignments of strongly conserved sequences, causes problems with more general multiple alignments.
 For instance, consider the following sequences:

 <pre>
 >seq1